 Given this formal definition of fitness, natural selection theory had eventually obtained an organising principle, but the predicted minimum-sized asexual replicator was not particularly useful as a bottom-line conclusion for evolutionary biology.
 This paradox sparked the development of contingent life history theory (Partridge and Harvey 1988; Caswell 1989) that aimed for a mechanistic understanding using natural selection models with no explicit frequency-dependent interactive competition (Roff 1992; Stearns 1992; Charlesworth 1994).
-It documented how the intra-specific trade-offs and constraints among the demographic traits generate fitness landscape peaks that resemble the observed life history strategies.
+It documented how the intra-specific trade-offs and constraints among the demographic traits of evolved species generate fitness landscape peaks that coincide with the observed life history strategies.

-To evaluate the evolutionary implication of traditional life history theory we need to examine its predictive power and degree of contingency.
+To evaluate the evolutionary scope of these predictions we need to examine the predictive power and degree of contingency of the traditional life history theory.
 For this we take a closer look at the demographic trade-offs and constraints that the selection models use to calculate the fitness peaks of the predicted life histories.
 Many of these are based on a priory arguments like energy allocated in the trade-off between reproductive effort and survival in Lack's (1947) clutch size, and constrained mating probabilities in sex ratio theory given specific mating systems (Hamilton 1967).
-The relations have evolved components also, like the body mass scaling of the amount of energy allocated in the reproduction/survival trade-off, and like the evolved degree of local mating.
+The relations have evolved components also, like the body mass scaling of the amount of energy allocated in the reproduction/survival trade-off, and the evolved degree of local mating.
 The theory then uses the trade-offs and constraints from studied species to show that the predicted life histories coincide with the life histories of those species, with deviations typically reflecting necessary refinements in the trade-off space of a model.

 Traditional life history theory is thus essentially a set of models that show that the life history and demographic trade-offs of a species have evolved in a mutual selection balance, reflecting among others energy that cannot be allocated from one life history trait to another without fitness consequences.
 These models are contingent in the sense that they use the actual evolution of the trade-offs and constraints as the essential organising principle and thus they avoid addressing questions on the natural selection origin of the life histories.
-The predicted life histories follow instead from the assumed trade-offs and constraints with the additional implicit assumption that these evolved, if not by an unknown organising selection, then by a neutral contingency of a long sequence of improbable events.
+The predicted life histories follow from the assumed/measured trade-offs and constraints with the implicit assumption that these evolved, if not by an unknown organising selection, then by a neutral contingency of a long sequence of improbable events.

-This uncertainty on the natural selection origin of the existing life histories allows for multiple more or less equally valid evolutionary hypotheses.
+One consequence of this uncertainty on the natural selection origin of the life histories of existing species is that traditional theory allows multiple more or less equally valid evolutionary hypotheses to exists side by side.
 Examples of this include r versus k strategists (MacArthur and Wilson 1967; Stearns 1977; Parry 1981), differentiation along a fast-slow continuum (Sæther 1987; Promilsow and Harvey 1990; Bielby et al. 2007; Jeschke and Kokko 2009), size and lifestyle differentiation (Dobson 2007; Sibly and Brown 2007), and metabolic allocation (Burger et al. 2019), to name a few.